 You can apply most decorative concrete techniques to dried concrete.
 So, adding a little design flair to existing concrete is often a cost-effective renovation choice.
-Additionally, the cost of colored or patterned concrete beats that of renovating with stone or tile per square foot.
+Additionally, the cost of patterned or colored concrete beats that of renovating with stone or tile per square foot.

 Over the last decade, it’s become more and more common to see concrete enhanced with color in both interior and exterior design.
 Here are the three most common techniques for adding color to both new concrete projects and existing dried concrete.